 If you reboot the appliance, then the IP rule must be applied again.

-Apply Patch 3 or later to make the rule permanent.
+Apply Patch 5 to make the rule permanent.

 Leaving the hardware appliance idle on the network settings page causes timeout messages

 Tracking Number: AM-38642